PeterDrake/drakepedia/development_tools/intellij_idea.md

 ## Additional Resources
 ### Online
 - You can get a list of hotkeys from the `Help` menu (`Keymap Reference`).
 - If you installed the Features Trainer, there is a `Learn` option on the left side of the IntelliJ window; this links to several tutorials.
-(If you missed that during installation, go to `IntelliJ IDEA` \ `Preferences` | `Plugins` and install `IDE Features Trainer`.
+(If you missed that during installation, go to `IntelliJ IDEA` | `Preferences` | `Plugins` and install `IDE Features Trainer`.
 - [JetBrains tutorials](https://www.jetbrains.com/idea/documentation/)
 ## Questions
+1. :star::star: You have a data file that your program is going to read.
+Where should you put that file?
 ## Answers
+1. Create a directory paralell to `src`; a good name for it is `resources`.
+Right click on it and select `Mark Directory as` | `Resources Root`.